ghc-proposals/ghc-proposals/proposals/0281-visible-forall.rst

   * In the type checking environment, the variable must stand for a type variable.

     * `#378 Design for Dependent Types <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0378-dependent-type-design.rst#term-variables-in-types>`_ allows term variables in types.
-However, while it presents how this can be useful with ``foreach``, it's much less clear that it can provide utility with ``forall``.
-Hence, we save this part of the design of DH for a future proposal.
+However, while the referenced section presents how this can be useful with ``foreach``, it also explains that it seems much less useful without it.
+Hence, we save this part of the design of DH for a future proposal that includes a retained quantifier like ``foreach``.

   * In the type checking environment, the constructor must stand for a type constructor, or else require ``DataKinds``.